LArSoft/larsoft.github.io/testwiki/Using_art_in_LArSoft.md

        threshold: "INFO"      #tells the message service that this destination applies to INFO and higher level messages
        append:    true        #says to append all messages to the output categories{
-         default:        {limit: 0}  #don&#39;t print anything at the infomsg level except the explicitly named categories
+         default:        {limit: 0}  #don't print anything at the infomsg level except the explicitly named categories
          YourStringHere: {limit: 100 timespan: 60 }
          YourOtherString:{limit: 1   timespan: 1000}
       }